5herlocked/5herlocked/README.md

 ### Hey, Shardul here.

 Partner Solutions Architect working in the cloud and AI space, helping teams design systems that actually work at scale.
-Contributed to several open source projects with a focus on making infrastructure feel invisible when it's done right.
+Focus is on leveraging Generative AI to improve the developer experience and building solutions that make infrastructure feel invisible when it's done right.

 Built the Bedrock integration for Zed IDE from scratch and actively maintains it as the service evolves.
 Most recently added API key support alongside the existing AWS auth formats because users asked for it.